Welcome to today's edition of the Rush 24-7 podcast.

 I forgot that we sell advertising here.

-And I I've got be right back.
+And I've got, yeah, be right back.

-This thing of the Miami Dolphins, a Richie incognito and a bullying.
+I'll tell you what, too, this thing of the Miami Dolphins, a richie incognito and a bullying.

-All the people coming out now to defend incognito has thrown the drive-bys into a tizzy.
+I can't, I can't, folks, all the people coming out now to defend incognito has thrown the drive-bys into a tizzy.

-I mean, there are players all over the place coming out and saying that this this Jonathan Martin guy's a wuss.
+I mean, there are players all over the place coming out and saying that this Jonathan Martin guy's a wuss.

-I mean, it it it this story's doing a 180.
+I mean, this story's doing a 180.

-I'll have that as the program unfolds as well.
+So we'll have that as the program unfolds as well.

-Time magazine.
+Time Magazine.

-Time magazine's cover.
+Time Magazine's cover.

 Have you seen this?

-And the headline is the elephant in the room.
+And the headline is The Elephant in the Room.

-This is a little blurb here from New Jersey News.
+And they're wondering here, this is a little blurb here from New Jersey News.

-Wondering if Time magazine's taking a shot at Christie over his weight by having this giant profile of his head with the headline, the elephant in the room.
+Wondering if Time Magazine's taking a shot at Christie over his weight by having this giant profile of his head with the headline, The Elephant in the Room.

-Now, I don't know, but I'm telling you, Time magazine is totally capable of this.
+Now, I don't know, but I'm telling you, Time Magazine is totally capable of this.

 But it could also be elephant Christie size insult kind of thing.